Quuxplusone/hexx/HACKING.md

 There are four backpacks in the game, each with 12 inventory slots.
 Offsets [0xB278 ..
 0xB290) define the contents of backpack 0x00 (found just after "FAST ROUTE DOWN").
 Offsets [0xB290 ..
-0xB2A8) define the contents of backpack 0x01 (found in the Tower of Grisslem).
+0xB2A8) define the contents of backpack 0x01 (found in Grisslem's tower).
 Offsets [0xB2A8 ..
-0xB2C0) define the contents of backpack 0x02 ().
+0xB2C0) define the contents of backpack 0x02 (found in Shaspuok's tower).
 Offsets [0xB2C0 ..
-0xB2D8) define the contents of backpack 0x03 ().
+0xB2D8) define the contents of backpack 0x03 (found in Angrath's tower).

 Offsets [0xB2D8 ..
 0xE004) ???
 11564 bytes